 When fasted, we get significant reductions in blood sugar and insulin levels, as well as a drastic increase in human growth hormone.

 Many people do intermittent fasting in order to lose weight, as it is a very simple and effective way to restrict calories and burn fat.
-Others do it for the metabolic health benefits, as it can improve various different risk factors and health markers.
+Others do it for metabolic health benefits, as it can improve various different risk factors and health markers.
+According to a study, intermittent fasting may reduce body weight by up to 8% and decrease body fat by up to 16% over 3–12 weeks.
+This can lower your BMI in 3 months!

 How do I eat during my eating hours?

-Then during your eating time, focus on a 3 whole food based meals, spaced about 2-3 hours apart with guidelines like this:
+Then during your eating time, focus on 2 whole food-based meals, spaced about 2-3 hours apart with guidelines like this:

 🍊 Avoid snacking